Anenokil/MediaEncrypter/README.md

 ---

+The program has GUI and 3 styles:
+- light
+- dark
+- infernal

+---

 Before starting encryption/decryption you must enter a key that you came up with<br>
 The key can include latin letters, numbers, - and _<br>
 The key must have a certain length (it is specified in the program)<br>